Nicocappabianca/commit-activity-graph/README.md

 # Commit Activity Graph

 Welcome! 👋 This project is a web application to visualize GitHub repository commit activity in a calendar-like format.
 Each day’s contributions are represented by a colored cell, with tooltips displaying the exact number of contributions and date on hover.
+You can search for any GitHub repository by username.

 ## View Live 💻

-You can view the live version here: [Live Demo](https://commit-activity-graph-chi.vercel.app/) 🔗
+- You can view the live version here: [Full Live Demo](https://commit-activity-graph-chi.vercel.app/) 🔗
+- 🚀 Also you can directly view the commit activity graph of `/facebook/react` here: [Live Graph Demo](https://commit-activity-graph-chi.vercel.app/facebook/react) 🔗

 ## How to Clone and Run the Project 👨🏽‍💻